 Have you heard the story of the newlyweds in Vegas?
-A man and his bride travel to Vegas to get married.
+The couple travel to Vegas to get married.
 They have very little money.
 They have so little, in fact, that after a small service at a chapel off the Strip, a cheap bottle of wine and a buffet dinner, the man reaches into his pocket and pulls out the last $5 to his name.
 Feeling lucky, he tucks his new wife into bed and tells her he’s going to try his luck at the slots.
 He takes the elevator to the casino floor and finds himself lost in a sea of machines.
 He slips his $5 into one and pulls the lever.
 Bells ring and lights flash.
 We have a winner.
 The floor manager congratulates him on winning $65,000.
 Feeling euphoric, he stuffed his lucky $5 bill in his pocket and took the rest of his win in chips.

 The excitement of the spinning roulette wheel grabs his attention and he places his entire stack on red.
 Winner!
 Then black.
 Winner!
 What luck!
 Over the course of the evening, he grows $5 into $10 million.
 Just before sunrise, he places all $10 million of his chips on red.
 The balls spins, jumps, rolls, and lands . . . on black.
 Exhausted and now without chips, he makes his way back to his hotel room just as his bride wakes up.
 “How did you do?” she asks.
 “Not bad,” as he pulls the $5 from his pocket.
 “I broke even.”